 This is a rear roundhouse elbow strike and is best described as a Yoko Empi Uchi delivered behind you as you rotate your torso back toward your target.
 The strike may be delivered to the Chudan or Jodan levels.
-This often involves stepping back slightly with the same side leg to better facilitation rotation of your center, though this is not always a requirement or possibility.
+This often involves stepping back slightly with the same side leg to better facilitate rotation of your center, though this is not always a requirement or possibility.

 Anatomically speaking, Kote means “forearm” in Japanese.
-Consequently Kote Uchi is a forearm strike.
+Consequently, Kote Uchi is a forearm strike.
 There are several different ways in which this strike can be delivered and we will cover the most common examples.

-A forearm smash can also be applied as a rising strike, and, much more commonly, as a falling strike to the head, face, shoulders or back.
+A forearm smash can also be applied as a rising strike, and, much more commonly, as a falling strike to the head, face, shoulders, or back.
 The outside edge of the forearm is generally used.

 Two additional forearm strikes should be considered.
 These are retraction strikes.
-As your arm returns from a prior strike in which your arm has moved beyond your target you can use the inside or outside of the forearm to strike the head, shoulders, neck or other exposed surfaces as your arm is returned to guard position.
+As your arm returns from a prior strike in which your arm has moved beyond your target you can use the inside or outside of the forearm to strike the head, shoulders, neck, or other exposed surfaces as your arm is returned to guard position.
 The second method is to use a twisting motion of the wrist to drive a different area of the forearm into an adjacent target.
-As one example (and there are a great many) consider that your right outside forearm is in contact with the left side of your opponent’s jaw (your fist will be oriented horizontally).
+As one example (and there are a great many) consider that your right inside forearm is in contact with the left side of your opponent’s jaw (your fist will be oriented horizontally).
 Quickly rotating your fist to a vertical position will enable you to suddenly strike into the shoulder or neck area of your opponent with your forearm.
 Experiment with other possibilities for this method of strike delivery.
 This method of continual striking is something you will encounter frequently in Tensoku Ryu.